mrtoluadesina/buboox/README.md

 # buboox
-the new web series platform
+new web series platform
+blog-like design, imagine a netflix for book reading.